webduinoio/micropython-espnow/docs/library/espnow.rst

         Responses from the peers will be discarded.
         Always returns ``True``.

-    If ``mac`` is ``None`` the message will be sent to all registered peers (ESP32 only).
+    If ``mac`` is ``None`` (ESP32 only) the message will be sent to all registered peers, except any broadcast or multicast MAC addresses.

-    **Note**: A peer will respond with success if it's wifi interface is active() and set to the same channel as the sender, regardless of whether it has initialised it's ESP-Now system or is actively listening for ESP-Now traffic (see the Espressif ESP-Now docs).
+    **Note**: A peer will respond with success if its wifi interface is `active()<network.WLAN.active>` and set to the same channel as the sender, regardless of whether it has initialised it's ESP-Now system or is actively listening for ESP-Now traffic (see the Espressif ESP-Now docs).

+    **Note**: See **Exceptions** below for a description of the exceptions which may be raised.

 .. method:: ESPNow.recv([timeout]) (ESP32 only)